MMnemonic/kadoa-assignment/README.md

 ## Key UX decisions (within the timebox)

 - Grouped timeline with clear section labels and extra spacing to reduce fatigue
-- URL is the source of truth for filters and the open drawer; links are shareable
-- Drawer actions wired (mark read/unread, pin/unpin) with immediate local feedback
 - Pagination is intentionally simple (1–4) to keep controls compact while demonstrating server‑style paging

 ## Implementation highlights

-- Preserving the drawer param `?n=<id>` when syncing filters to the URL fixes a common flicker/auto‑close bug.
 - Pagination replaces the page rather than appending (no infinite growth when clicking Next).
 - Live updates merge new items at the top and bump KPI counts (simple but effective signal).
 - Credible outbound links: